 The unique letter forms for each of the Standard Alphabet series shall not be stretched, compressed, warped or otherwise manipulated.

 Support.
-EPG 903.7.4 contains information regarding the acceptable methods of modifying the length of a word for a given letter height and series.
+EPG 903.7.4 Size of Signs contains information regarding the acceptable methods of modifying the length of a word for a given letter height and series.

 Standard.
 Unless otherwise provided, each sign illustrated in the EPG shall have a border of the same color as the legend, at or just inside the edge.